bschulz81/AcceleratedLinearAlgebra/README.md

 ### 15.10.2025
 Fixes to  routines for sparse x dense matrix-matrix multiplication, and sparse x dense matrix-vector multiplications.

-Currently, the library does not work with gcc compiler due to the compiler bugs https://gcc.gnu.org/bugzilla/show_bug.cgi?id=122281 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=122280 which I now filed for their openmp nvptx target.
+Currently, the library does not work with the gcc compiler (at least for nvidia gpu's) due to the following compiler bug https://gcc.gnu.org/bugzilla/show_bug.cgi?id=123272 which I now filed for their openmp nvptx target.
+I have not tested whether it works for amd gpu's with gcc, where this bug may be absent.

-The clang compiler in version 21.1.3 compiles the code of this library correctly.
+The clang compiler in version 21.1.3 compiles the code of this library and the test programs correctly with zero errors in cuda-sanitizer, apart from the arraytest_mpi program that uses the open message passing interface OpenMPI.
+Unfortunately, there is currently a general conflict with the cuda runtime initialization between clang when configured for nvptx offload and cuda-aware OpenMPI https://github.com/open-mpi/ompi/issues/13431#issue-3501189152.
+To address this, either clang or, in that case more likely, OpenMpi has to adapt their code.
+The issues seems to be that clang, if configured for offload, automatically reserves cuda memory on startup which OpenMPI also tries to reserve at initialization.

-Unlike gcc, clang currently has no support for the target simd directive on nvptx targets.
+Also, unlike gcc, clang currently has no support for the target simd directive on nvptx targets.
 I filed a feature request for this as the library uses this extensively https://github.com/llvm/llvm-project/issues/163335

+The library uses the #pragma omp unroll partial directive for small loops and #pragma omp requires unified address.
+This part of the OpenMP standard is currently not supported by the nvidia hpc sdk compiler nvc++.
+Therefore, the source of the library does not compile without changes with nvidia's own compiler nvc++.
+The changes to make it compile with nvc++ are, however, rather easy to make.

 ### 08.10.2025: